plone/documentation/docs/classic-ui/module-federation.md

     );
 ```

-Replace the name `myaddon` with your addon bundle's name (any unique name will do...),
+Replace the name `myaddon` with your add-on bundle's unique name.
-replace the filename `myaddon-remote.min.js` with the file name you want to use for your remote bundle,
+Replace the filename `myaddon-remote.min.js` with the file name you want to use for your remote bundle.
-and replace `myaddon.min` with the corresponding key in `config.entry` that points to your `index.js`.
+Finally replace `myaddon.min` with the corresponding key in `config.entry` that points to your `index.js`.

-For a full but simple example, see the Patterns generator [pat-PATTERN-TEMPLATE][2] or any other Pattern addon in the patternslib GitHub organisation.
+For a full but simple example, see the Patterns generator [pat-PATTERN-TEMPLATE][2] or any other Pattern add-on in the [patternslib GitHub organization](https://github.com/patternslib/).
 For a complex example with Mockup integration see [plone.app.mosaic][3] and [Mockup][4] itself.

 [1]: https://pypi.org/project/plonecli/